-Volvo Cars Acquires 100% Of Polestar: More Hot Swedes To Come?NEWS
+Volvo Cars Acquires 100% Of Polestar: More Hot Swedes To Come?Auto News

 The Swedish carmaker has also confirmed that from here on out, all its high-performance models will be known as Polestar models, effectively challenging the likes of BMW’s M Division models, and Mercedes-Benz’s AMG range.